Configure Report Templates

 Note

-Most of the visual elements in the report require a source element to retrieve data from.
-To ensure that a visual element can retrieve data from a source element, the source element must be added to the Report Layout structure and it must be in the same element group.
+Most visual elements require a source element to retrieve data.
+The source must be included in the Report Layout structure and placed in the same element group as the visual element that uses it.

 7. Click OK to save the report template and close the dialog.